 I managed to pull my emotions together before going to visit my family.
-During the visit with my maman , I asked how was grandmaman doing.
+During the visit with my maman, I asked how was grandmaman doing.
 I have to admit that this woman is a true fighter for life but no one can stop the wages of sin in old age.
-That was also a ache to my heart as I listened to my mothers pain of feeling helpless.
-We do the best that we can for our sick or aging family but in the end even that is not enough.
+That was also an ache to my heart as I listened to my mothers’ pain of feeling helpless.
+We do the best that we can for our sick or aging family but in the end, even that is not enough.
 Love always wins for them.
 My maman as the only child is her maman’s best friend and daughter…that was touching for me.
-During my childhood, I remember on countless occasions the two of talking everyday for hours.
+During my childhood, I remember on countless occasions the two of talking every day for hours.
 I thought to myself, didn’t you two just talk to each other yesterday?

 Old but young, do you ever grow up?

 Just got back home from visiting with grandmaman and my maman.
 I am 12 years old all over again around them.
 Last night I was in tears in laughter talking to maman.
 Grandmaman woke up and yelled when are you 2 going to bed!?
 Then told my maman this morning to stop talking and give her quiet time.
 It was priceless to see my maman 12 years old also.
 Then the next moment something profound comes from her mouth.